uptonking/note4yaoo/docs-ag-grid.md

 - The grid provides APIs to export data to CSV and Excel.
 - You can download a file to the user's computer or generate a string to be uploaded to a server.
+- What Gets Exported
+  - The same data that is in the grid gets exported, but none of the GUI representation of the data will be.
+- What this means is:
+  - The raw values, and not the result of cell renderer, will get used, meaning:
+    - Cell Renderers will NOT be used.
+    - Value Getters will be used.
+    - Cell Formatters will NOT be used (use processCellCallback instead).
+  - Cell styles are not exported by default.
+CSV does not allow styling.
+  - If row grouping:
+    - all data will be exported regardless of whether groups are open in the UI.
+    - by default, group names will be in the format "-> Parent Name -> Child Name"
+    - row group footers (groupIncludeFooter=true) will NOT be exported - this is a GUI addition that happens for displaying the data in the grid.
+- It is not possible to download files directly from JavaScript to an iPad.
+  - This is a restriction of iOS and not something wrong with ag-Grid.
+  - For this reason, the download links in the context menu are removed when running on iPad.